xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-026.md

 import MultiSelection from '../components/MultiSelection.vue'
 </script>

-# Lesson 26 - Selection Tools
+# Lesson 26 - Selection tool

 In [Lesson 14 - Selection Mode] we only implemented simple click-to-select functionality for individual shapes.
 In this lesson, we will continue to improve the selection tool by adding multi-selection, marquee selection, and lasso functionality.